littleosbook/aenix/doc/book/paging.md

 figure 7-1.

 It is also possible to use 4MB pages.
-A PDE then points directly to a 4MB page frame, which needs to be aligned on a 4MB page boundary.
+A PDE then points directly to a 4MB page frame, which needs to be aligned on a 4MB address boundary.
 The address translation is almost the same as in figure 7-1, with just the page table step removed.
 It is possible to mix 4MB and 4KB pages.